 And finally, there are two differentiated addition sets to transition into more challenging addition problems.
 I have one set for addition through 5 and another set for addition through ten so you can challenge those kids who are ready.

 WHEN TO USE THEM

-I use activities just these in my morning work and math stations every single day.
-(I also have self-correcting cards for ELA activities in my Daily 5 Stations.) .
-So you can use them daily as a station activity, for small group instruction or early finishers.
+I used these mini eraser math center activities in my morning work and math centers every single day in December.
+(I also have self-correcting cards for ELA activities in my Daily 5 Stations.)
+So you can use them daily as a center activity, for small group instruction or early finishers.
 Once your students learn the routines and expectations of the activity, it’s really one that you can put on autopilot and let them go!